-Kindergarten is the age when parents can breathe a collective sigh of relief.
+Kindergarten feels like the age when parents can breathe a collective sigh of relief.
 You’re no longer carrying a diaper bag around or worried that your toddler is going to run from you at the park.
 Celebrate this new independence by trying out places that may have felt intimidating before.
 These top activities are perfect for elementary-aged children as they transition into big-kid fun!

 Things to Do with Elementary Kids Ages 6-8 in the West Suburbs